DavidAnson/markdownlint-cli2/README.md

   for `markdownlint`.
 - [`markdownlint-cli2`][markdownlint-cli2] is a slightly unconventional
   command-line interface for `markdownlint`.
-- `markdownlint-cli2` is configuration-based and prioritizes both speed and simplicity.
+- `markdownlint-cli2` is configuration-based and prioritizes speed and simplicity.
-- `markdownlint-cli2` is mostly compatible with the features of `markdownlint-cli`.
+- `markdownlint-cli2` supports all the features of `markdownlint-cli` (sometimes a little differently).
 - [`vscode-markdownlint`][vscode-markdownlint] is a `markdownlint` extension for the [Visual Studio Code editor][vscode].
-- `markdownlint-cli2` is meant to work well in conjunction with `vscode-markdownlint`.
+- `markdownlint-cli2` is designed to work well in conjunction with `vscode-markdownlint`.

 ## Use